tremblaybenoit/RACCOONN/README.md

-# RACCOONN: Retrieval of Atmospheric Conditions Computed using Observations, Optimization, and Neural Networks.
+# RACCOONN: Retrieval of Atmospheric Conditions Computed using Observations and Optimized Neural Networks.
 RACCOONN uses deep learning to estimate atmospheric thermodynamic profiles from raw radiance observations.
 A prior/background state of the atmosphere can be provided.
 The goal is to create an inverse observation operator for the assimilation of radiances in the form of thermodynamic profiles.